cme195/cme195.github.io/index.md

 ## [](#announcements) Announcements

 Register for [**Gear Up** for Social Science Data Event](https://events.stanford.edu/events/805/80540/)!
-You will be able to about publicly available and library purchased data sets, which you can use for the final class project.
+You will be able to learn about publicly available and library purchased data sets, which you can use for the final class project.

 ## [](#logistics) Logistics